epifluidlab/CRAGR_v2/README.md

 - `gc_correct`: (DEFAULT: True)  This is a boolean parameter that determines whether or not to perform GC correction.
 - `gc_correct_method`: (DEFAULT: standard, OPTIONS=['standard', 'caret']) This determines the method used in the GC correction.
 - `gc_correct_N`: (DEFAULT: 1000000) This determines the maximal sample size for GC correction.
+- `fdr_threshold`: (DEFAULT: 0.2) This determines the FDR cutoff for filtering peaks after Stage 2 analysis and before IDR.
+- `merge_gap`: (DEFAULT: 200) If the distance between two hotspot intervals is less than this value, they will be merged into one larger hotspot.
-- `idr_threshold`: (DEFAULT: 1) This determines the FDR threshold for calling hotspots from the IDR value for each peak.
+- `idr_threshold`: (DEFAULT: 0.05) This determines the cutoff for filtering peaks from the IDR value for each peak.
 - `min_mapq`: (DEFAULT: 0) This is the minimum MAPQ score of a fragment to include in the analysis.
 - `min_fraglen`: (DEFAULT: 0) This is the minimum fragment length to include in the analysis.
 - `max_fraglen`: (DEFAULT: 1000) This is the maximum fragment length to include in the analysis.